 - Names and contact information for three references

-Please compile all these documents into one complete packet and submit to firstname.lastname@example.org.
+Please complete all these documents into one complete packet and submit to firstname.lastname@example.org.
 Please indicate College Counselor in the email subject line.

-Review of resumes will begin immediately and continue until the position is filled.
-Candidates are strongly encouraged to submit their applications by February 28, 2021.
+Review of resumes will begin immediately and continue until the position has been filled.
 CFS reserves the right to close the recruitment at any time.
 Candidates are encouraged to apply as soon as all materials can be compiled.

 APPLICANTS: Please review the Who We Are, Commitment to Diversity and Inclusivity, and Important Information for All Applicants sections on the CFS employment opportunities page.